wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 How do we declare them?

-### Declarating functions
+### Declaring functions

 We declare them in blocks - using `function` keyword

-Let's say we we need to validate a password - is it at least 8 characters, doesn't it contain username etc.
+Let's say we need to validate a password - is it at least 8 characters, doesn't it contain username etc.

 So - start with the function.